Understanding the value of IHG points (and ways to save the most money on your next stay)

 The InterContinental Bora Bora Resort & Thalasso Spa (1.5+ cents per point)

-Award nights here can be hard to find and will cost you 70,000 IHG points per night, but it’s well worth trying, because rooms otherwise tend to cost $1,000+ per night.
+Award nights here can be hard to find, and they’ll cost you 70,000 IHG points per night, but it’s well worth trying.
+Rooms otherwise tend to cost $1,000+ per night.

 Holiday Inn Lodz (0.93 cents per point)

 Here’s a perfect example that shows good deals aren’t limited to expensive hotels.
 You can get amazing value from a more budget-conscious hotel, too.

 Case in point, the Holiday Inn Lodz in Poland.
 Rooms here typically go for around $100 per night, but I found award nights for 10,000 IHG points.
 Considering IHG points are typically only worth ~0.5 cents per point, the fact that you’d be getting nearly twice that with this hotel is pretty incredible.